bijoyashreedas/Keyword-Spotting/Whisper finetuning/readme.md

 - Saves full final model.
 - Computes post-training WER again.

+(Note that training till higher epochs is increasing the WER, hence trained till only 100 steps) Refer the jupyter notebook for 100 STEPS

 ---

 This repository combines Whisper for Hindi speech transcription, Indic transliteration, and hybrid keyword spotting using fuzzy and phonetic matching.